Tahseen12F/Tahseen12F/README.md

 - 👋 Hi, I’m @Tahseen
 - 👀 I’m interested in Software Testing and Quality Assurance
-- 🌱 I’m currently a Software Tester and looking to collaborate on Testing domain.
+- 🌱 I’m currently a QA Engineer having 3.7years of experience on Insurance domain.

 <!---